Auburn remains competitive in chase for FSU running back commits Charles Strong, James Cook

 Cook is a 5-star prospect and the brother of Dalvin, who is fresh off a record-setting career with the Seminoles.
 But Cook has made it clear he doesn’t plan to follow in his brother’s footsteps just to follow in his brother’s footsteps.
 He hasn’t even ruled out Florida (quite the contrary, in fact).

-Despite his FSU pledge, Cook released a top 8 list that included Auburn.
+Despite his Florida State pledge, Cook released a top-8 list that includes Auburn.
 Cook told SEC Country’s Zach Abolverdi that he’s “80 percent committed” to the Seminoles, which is generally a surefire indication of second-guessing.

 Auburn isn’t the RBU-level school on the list.
 The Tigers are joined on the list by Alabama, LSU, Oregon, Southern Cal, Florida and Georgia — all programs in the RBU discussion.
 He plans to take several visits.
-Auburn is likely to be one of those this summer.
+Auburn likely will be one of those this summer.

 Because of the friendship between Strong and Cook, Strong has developed a bond with Dalvin, too.

 According to the 247Sports composite rankings, Cook is the No. 3 running back in the nation, which makes him a slightly more coveted commodity than Strong.
-Strong is a 3-star prospect who is No. 29 at his position in 2018, but he holds other offers from Alabama, Clemson, Florida, Miami (Fla.), Kentucky and Georgia Tech.
+Strong is a 3-star prospect who is No. 29 at his position in 2018.
+He holds other offers from Alabama, Clemson, Florida, Miami, Kentucky and Georgia Tech.